-1. Research on modern slavery in the Ghanaian and Ivorian cocoa industry.
-We are working with Tulane University in Louisiana and the Walk Free Foundation on this, with both institutes specifically focusing on modern slavery and child labor.
+1. Research on modern slavery in the Ghanaian and Ivorian cocoa industry as a whole.
+We are collaborating with Tulane University in Louisiana and the Walk Free Foundation on this matter, with both institutes specifically focusing on modern slavery and child labor.

 Last year we launched the Child Labor Monitoring and Remediation